Your Guide to Buying a Thermostat

 Unique capabilities such as travel updates, the ability to set your own background image and providing info on cheaper energy prices are all features that you can get with a thermostat.
 The need for these depends on your desired use of the thermostat.
 The more you are interested in saving money and if you wish to set different temperatures for different periods, the more likely you are to look at your thermostat often and these small features can make a big difference.

-Options and Features to Suite Your Lifestyle
+Options and Features to Suit Your Lifestyle

 Choose a thermostat that allows you to adjust the heating settings to suit your lifestyle.
 This could be the frequency of the temperature changes (programmability) or the ability to save money by choosing a thermostat that will help to reduce heating bills (such as the 4iE).